15 Surprising Statistics About Insomnia –

 Is insomnia hereditary?

 Yes, it is hereditary.
-Approximately 35% of people with insomnia have a family history of the sleep disorder.
+Approximately 35% of people with insomnia have a family history of insomnia.

 Are children suffering from insomnia as well?